onarayan/Analysis-of-yearly-sales/README.md

 3. Products frequently bought,
 4. Predictive analysis of timing of advertisement to increase the likelihood of purchase.

-The answers to these questions and approaches taken have been
+The answers to these questions and approaches taken have been described in jupyter notebook

 Data from  https://github.com/KeithGalli